Glossary

 Failing to Differentiate Between Fixed and Variable Costs: Understanding the nature of your operating expenses helps in budgeting and financial planning.
 Mistakes often occur when businesses fail to classify expenses accurately, which can lead to overspending in areas that should be more flexible.

-Operating Expenses and Taxes: What You Need to Know
+Taxes: What You Need to Know

 Tax Deductions for Operating Expenses: Businesses can often deduct operating expenses from their taxable income, reducing the amount of taxes they owe.
-Common deductible operating expenses include salaries, rent, office supplies, and utilities.
+Common deductible expenses include salaries, rent, office supplies, and utilities.

 Best Practices for Maximizing Deductions: To ensure you’re making the most of tax deductions, it’s crucial to keep accurate records and properly categorize your expenses.
 This can be made easier through software solutions like QuickBooks or Xero, which help track and organize expenses efficiently.